oracle-livelabs/adb/shared/adb-ai-web-app/explore-oci-genai/explore-oci-genai.md

 - This lab requires completion of the first two labs in the **Contents** menu on the left.

 ## Task 1: Create policy to enable access to OCI Generative AI
 Create a policy that will allow you to use OCI Generative AI within your previously defined compartment.
-Make sure to select the compartment where your Autonomous Database is deployed.
+Make sure your policy uses the compartment where your Autonomous Database is deployed.
 The policy will be necessary for Autonomous Database to interact with OCI Generative AI.

 1. From the **Console,** open the **Navigation** menu and click **Identity & Security.** Under **Identity,** click **Policies.**